Theanine Content in Green Tea

 Although tea contains caffeine, high quality tea is relaxing rather than stimulating because theanine counteracts caffeine's harmful side effects.

-A study conducted by Kimura showed that it reduced convulsions causes with high doses of caffeine.
+A study conducted by Kimura showed that it reduced convulsions caused by high doses of caffeine.
 It also reduces hypertension and sleep disturbance.

 Green Tea Caffeine Content Paradox